DulapahV/Matrix-Arithmetic/README.md

 3. User can view each stored matrix value (max 7)

-4. Answer is automatically output in the 'output.txt' with proper formatting (coming soon)
+4. Answer is automatically output in the 'output.txt' with proper formatting

 5. User has an option to clear selected/all matrix values (coming soon)